sean-connor/music-browser/README.md

 Music Browser
 =============

+** Summary **

+Music Browser is a fictional music discovery and news platform aimed at music enthusiasts.
+The 'website' is intended to allow users to view articles on new music, discover emerging artists and view trending songs curated by users.

 **The Basics:**

 This repository is intended to be used as both a skills assessment and a training tool.
 To begin, please fork this repository and complete the work detailed below in your local fork.